Woman writing quarterly planning goals on a whiteboard covered in sticky notes — the focused session a goal setting plan template structures

 Step 4 — Build the weekly trigger (4 minutes)

 The Priority Pad is built for this: one page per day, with your top three priorities surfaced at the top and space to plan the work.
-If a weekly goal action isn't landing on that page by Monday, it isn't happening.
+If your weekly goal action isn't landing on that page by Monday, it isn't happening.

 Step 5 — Schedule the mid-quarter review (4 minutes)

 Before you close the planning session, put one date in your calendar: your 30-minute mid-quarter review.
 That's week six or seven.
-At that review, ask whether each goal is still realistic, still relevant, and still motivated by something you care about.
+At that review, ask whether each goal is still realistic, still relevant, and still motivated by something you actually care about.
 Adjust where needed — the plan serves the goal, not the other way around.

 The Layer Most Templates Miss: Tracking What Drains You